mikej3663/ledatascifi-2025/content/about/schedule.md

 1. [My "Class-Notes" repo](https://github.com/donbowen/ClassNotes12pm-2025)
 1. [**How to add the schedule to your Google Calendar**](#add-the-schedule-to-your-google-calendar) (high ROI on 2 minutes of work)

-Links 2 and 3 won't be available until after the first class.

 ---
 :column: col-md-5  admonition warning
 :header: + admonition-title